 Welcome

-Welcome to Public Health at Glasgow University.
+Welcome to Public Health at the University of Glasgow.
 We have a vibrant, multidisciplinary and successful research group here, studying how disease occurs across populations, asking who is more likely to get ill, how, and why, and what works to protect and enhance everyone's health and wellbeing.
 Our excellent research feeds into our teaching.
-We run a world renowned Masters in Public Health course available on campus and on-line, teach medical students and run other CPD courses too.
+We run a world renowned Masters in Public Health course available on campus and online, teach medical students and run other CPD courses too.

 Our research specialises in chronic diseases, particularly cancer and cardiovascular disease, population genetics, the relationships between work and health and the determinants of health and health inequalities.
 We have particular expertise in the evaluation of public health interventions, Bayesian statistics and the application of cross disciplinary methods, such as econometrics to public health research.